Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-06.md

 npx expo start
 ```

+**Note!** You may get a message that you need to install or update Xcode.
+Xcode is a large download and it may take a while!

+Xocde is Apple's developer tool and is used to create apps for Apple devices.

 The terminal should show a QR code and a list of commands you can run.
 To see the project live you can:

 - Open it on your mobile phone by scanning the QR code with your camera.
 It will ask you to install the Expo Go app.